Retail & Ecommerce

 The acceleration of online channels for luxury brands

-This shows that luxury has been more resistant to online channels than other categories, but there is an appetite for online or hybrid purchases.
-Now that the Covid-19 crisis has enforced an acceleration of that process and doubled the amount of online sales in a single year, there are new opportunities for luxury brands that embrace the online space.
+Now that the COVID-19 crisis has enforced an acceleration of the digitalization process and doubled the number of online sales in a single year, there are new opportunities for luxury brand marketing that embraces the online space.
+Currently, trends point to a growing digitalization of luxury shopping, initiated by generational shifts, the metaverse, and 3.0 shopping experiences.

 The reasons why online expansion is now the right play for luxury brands

-The online customer experiences challenge for luxury brands
+The online customer experience challenge for luxury brands’ marketing

 Moving online has seemed at odds with the traditional way of leading a tailored and personalized sales service for many luxury brands, which is why many were late to invest properly in digital channels.
 However, brands need to move away from the idea that ‘digital’ can’t be ‘exclusive’.